 Choosing Fairtrade vegetables makes a difference

 Fairtrade exists to empower farmers and workers in developing countries.
-When it comes to the array of vegetables you encounter at the grocery, some may be local production but others may come from origins surprisingly far away.
-Adding Fairtrade vegetables to your mix supports often marginalized farmers and workers to take control of their futures, while giving you an even greater variety of nutritious and tasty food.
+When it comes to the array of vegetables at your grocery store, some may be grown locally but others may come from surprisingly far away.
+Adding Fairtrade vegetables to your mix supports marginalized farmers and workers to take control of their futures, while giving you an even greater variety of nutritious and tasty food.

 The Fairtrade Standards cover a range of vegetables, including many lesser known crops traditionally grown in specific regions – such as spider plant or cowpea leaves from East Africa.
 Including such indigenous vegetables in Fairtrade has helped to spur interest from local markets, boosting incomes for the highly disadvantaged small-scale farmers who tend to grow these crops.